Battle Cry (film): Plot

 In January 1942, All-American athlete Danny Forrester is one of many young men responding to a call for Marine Corps recruits.
-Traveling by train from Baltimore, Maryland, Forrester encounters other recruits en route to the Marine training camp near San Diego, including womanizing lumberjack Andy Hookans, bookish Marion Hodgkiss, Navajo Indian Shining Lighttower, troublemaking "Spanish" Joe Gomez, L.Q.
+Traveling by train from Baltimore, Maryland, Forrester encounters other recruits en route to the Marine training camp near San Diego, including womanizing lumberjack Andy Hookans, bookish Marion Hotchkiss, Navajo Indian Shining Lighttower, troublemaking "Spanish" Joe Gomez, L.Q.
 Jones of Arkansas, Speedy of Texas, and the Philadelphian Ski, who is eager to escape the slums, but upset to leave his girlfriend Susan.

 After arduous weeks of boot camp, the men are accepted into radio school and assigned to the battalion commanded by Maj.
 Sam "High Pockets" Huxley.
 The Marines receive communication instruction from Sgt.
 Mac and spend weekends in San Diego.
 Ski drowns his sorrows in a sleazy bar to forget that Susan has married another man.
 Mac and his fellow Marines try to rescue him from the bar and get in a brawl.
 Danny is saved from excessive drinking by the married USO worker Elaine Yarborough, and begins a relationship with her, until Mac, noticing a change in his performance, arranges for him to call his girlfriend Kathy long-distance.
 Recognizing the young man's loneliness, Mac and Huxley grant him a furlough to Baltimore, where Danny elopes with Kathy.
 The meditative Marion, hoping to write about his wartime experiences, begins seeing the beautiful and mysterious Rae, but learns why she won't reveal her identity to him when she shows up with other B-girls ordered by Joe, at a party celebrating the regiment's orders to ship out.
 The men are warmly received in Wellington, New Zealand.
 Andy tries to woo the married Pat Rogers, suggesting he fill the void left by her husband, whom he believes is fighting in Africa.
 Pat reveals her husband was killed in action, and later invites Andy to visit her parents' farm.
 Despite their attraction, they settle on a chaste friendship.